Key facts

 Learning from academic staff who understand the industry means your classroom is a hub of the latest ideas, techniques and approaches to construction management – which you can then test out in our purpose-built studio and workshop.
 You will also benefit from our teaching staff’s professional networks, which means you can start building your own connections long before graduation.

-We take graduate employability seriously, so you will be workplace-ready through opportunities for placements, site visits, international study tours, exchange and guidance from Deakin’s leading careers service, DeakinTALENT.
+We take graduate employability seriously.
+You will be workplace-ready through opportunities for placements, site visits, international study tours, exchange and guidance from Deakin’s leading careers service, DeakinTALENT.
 There is also an accelerated learning option available for this course, so you can join the workforce in just three years of full-time study, if you undertake selected units in Trimester 3.

 Read MoreCourse information